kubernetes/website/docs/concepts/configuration/overview.md

 ## Services

-- It's typically best to create a [service](/docs/concepts/services-networking/service/) before corresponding [replication controllers](/docs/concepts/workloads/controllers/replicationcontroller/).
+- It's typically best to create a [service](/docs/concepts/services-networking/service/) before the corresponding [replication controllers](/docs/concepts/workloads/controllers/replicationcontroller/).
 This lets the scheduler spread the pods that comprise the service.

-  You can also use this process to ensure that at least one replica works before creating lots of them:

-    1. Create a replication controller without specifying replicas (this will set replicas=1);
-    2. Create a service;
-    3. Then scale up the replication controller.

 - Don't use `hostPort` unless it is absolutely necessary (for example: for a node daemon).
 It specifies the port number to expose on the host.
 When you bind a Pod to a `hostPort`, there are a limited number of places to schedule a pod due to port conflicts— you can only schedule as many such Pods as there are nodes in your Kubernetes cluster.